kar69-96/browser-fleet/README.md

 ## Context for your agent:

+Here's a bunch of context so that your agent knows how this works and is able to use it best.

 Infrastructure for browser-based authentication and web scraping.
 Manages a pool of EC2 instances running headless browsers, with Lambda-based orchestration, Cloudflare tunnel integration, and real-time screencast streaming via Socket.IO with low latency.